Nine Big Business Model Canvas Mistakes

-The point is to be brief, and brevity is hard when you have so much to talk about.
+The idea is to be brief, and brevity is hard when you have so much to talk about.

 The canvas is forcing you to eliminate everything but the essence of your model, the core components that matter most.

-Dumping information everywhere only hides these essentials, which generally leads to poor decision making.
+Dumping information everywhere hides the essence of the model, which generally leads to poor decision making.

 9. Listing features rather than benefits